alldritt/LNSBatteryLevel/README.md

 ## Example App

-An example application is included illustrating some of the ways the BatteryLevel view can be customized.
+An example application is included illustrating some of the ways the LNSBatteryLevel view can be customized.